Internationalizing Flutter apps

 iOS applications define key application metadata,

-including supported locales, in an Info.plist
+including supported locales, in an Info.plist file

 that is built into the application bundle.